Kindness & Compassion Collage

 “Kindness and compassion each day help keep stress away.”

-This isn’t just a cute rewrite.
-It certainly does support your well-being and the well-being of communities.
+This isn’t just a cute rewrite, it does indeed support our well-being and the well-being of communities.
 And it’s supported by evidence-based science.

-Think of what follows as a collage of possibilities, something to snack on slowly, like your favorite treat.
+Think of what follows as a collage of possibilities, something to snack on slowly, like your favorite apple variety.

 KINDNESS